 - Students with a cumulative average of 90 to 94 that have earned credits from their academic course work will graduate with Honors. - Students with a cumulative numerical average of 95-100 that have earned credits from their academic course work will graduate with Highest Honors. - When selecting Honor or Highest Honor graduates, SBA will utilize those grades from accredited schools and from academic classes only.
-(Classes such as PE, sports, band, chorus, driver's ed., etc. will not be factored into the cumulative average.) - Students must have a cumulative average of 90 or higher by the end of the third nine weeks of their senior year. - Students must have an average of 70 or higher in each class.
+(Classes such as PE, sports, band, chorus, driver's ed., etc. will not be factored into the cumulative average.) - Students must have a cumulative average of 90 or higher by the end of the third nine weeks of their senior year. - Students must have an average of 70 or higher in each class prior to any weight being added for advanced or dual credit classes.